r0fld4nc3/Stellaris-Exe-Checksum-Patcher/README.md

   * To add.

 * ### build-run on Linux
+  * Uncompress the archive.

   * #### Method 1 - Non-terminal
     * Right click `build-run.sh` > Properties > Executable as Program (if it isn't already set)
     * Double-click to launch

   * #### Method 2 - Terminal
     * Open a terminal on the folder where there script is located or navigate your terminal to there.
     * Run `chmod +x build-run.sh; ./build-run.sh`

 ## ❗ Disclaimer ❗
-* Remember to **not** upload the modified Stellaris executable to download or distribution sites.
+* Remember to **NOT** upload the modified Stellaris executable to download or distribution sites.
 * Use at your own risk.
-I take no responsibility for your actions or what you choose to do with the modified file.
+By using this software, you agree that I, the developer, take no responsibility for your actions, what you choose to do with the modified file and any and all damages that may present themselves by using this software.
-* The goal of this is to simply offer a faster and more automated way to enable mod compatibility with Ironman and Achievements for a better personal experience.
+* The goal of this is to simply offer a faster and more automated way to enable mod compatibility with Achievements for a better personal experience.
-* My stance on this further down.
+* Clarification of my stance on this further down.

 <p align="center">
 <img src="https://github.com/r0fld4nc3/stellaris-exe-checksum-patcher/blob/main/media/stellaris-checksum-patcher-06.png" width="762">